vanusy/nengo/docs/improving_performance.rst

 There are :ref:`a few configuration options <nengorc-decoder_cache>` for more advanced control of the cache.
-The most important might be the possibility to control the path where the cache files are stored as on high performance clusters certain file systems might provide a better performance.
+The most important might be the possibility to control the path where the cache files are stored.
+On high performance clusters, certain file systems might provide a better performance.

 Operator graph optimizer